top of page

 • What are the payment options?

 Google pay, debit card or transfer.
-A wire/bank transfer results in more money for the animals (compared with payment via the website) because there are no fees.
 See the details to transfer.
 We can reserve a ticket when you pay a 50% deposit.

 Ready to visit The Enchanted Islands?